-Prior to Mr. Yew's appointment as President and Chief Executive Officer, on February 28, 2011, Donald A. Sheldon was appointed Chief Executive Officer of the Corporation.
+Prior to Mr. Yew's appointment as President and Chief Executive Officer, on February 28, 2011, Donald A. Sheldon was Chief Executive Officer of the Corporation.
 Mr. Sheldon is also the Executive Officer of Sheldon Huxtable Professional Corporation (a law firm) and he has been advising mining company clients for over 30 years on a wide array of legal issues, including issues relating to corporate finance, mergers and acquisitions, securities law, corporate governance and regulatory compliance.
 Mr. Sheldon received a B.A.Sc. in 1970 and an M.A.Sc. in 1972 from the University of Toronto, as well as an LL.B from the Osgoode Hall School of Law in 1974.
 He is licensed to practise law in Ontario and Alberta.
 He has also been a professional engineer since 1973.
-He is currently a director of Champion Iron Mines Limited (a TSX listed mineral exploration company), a director and Chief Executive Officer of Metalcorp Limited (a TSXV listed mineral exploration company), a director of Carlisle Goldfields Limited (a TSX listed mineral exploration company), and a director of Fletcher Nickel Inc. (an unlisted mineral exploration company) and a director of GoldTrain Resources Inc. (a CNSX listed mineral exploration company).
+He is currently a director of Champion Iron Mines Limited (a TSX listed mineral exploration company), a director of Carlisle Goldfields Limited (a TSX listed mineral exploration company), a director of Carlisle Goldfields Limited (a TSX listed mineral exploration company), a director of Carlisle Goldfields Limited (a TSX listed mineral exploration company), a director of Carlisle Goldfields Limited (a TSX listed mineral exploration company), a director of Carlisle Goldfields Limited (a TSX listed mineral exploration company), a director of Carlisle Goldfields Limited (a TSX listed mineral exploration company), a director of Carlisle Goldfields Limited (a TSX listed mineral exploration company), a director of Carlisle Goldfields Limited (a TSX listed mineral exploration company), a director of Carlisle Goldfields Limited (a TSX listed mineral exploration company), a director of Carlisle Goldfields Limited (a TSX listed mineral exploration company), a director of Corporation (a TSXV listed company), and a director of GoldTrain Resources Inc. (a CNSX listed mineral exploration company).